-Dickinson has turned what she describes as a bit of a dysfunctional family, which ended with her parents getting divorced when she was just 13, into one of her biggest strengths.
+Dickinson has turned what she describes as a bit of a dysfunctional family into one of her biggest strengths.
+Her parents got divorced when she was just 13.

 Arlene is keen observer, a skill she developed when she was observing the family goings on.
 Not wanting to add to any drama, she learnt how to gauge people.